-The City of Monash manages over 260 hectares of bushland for its core biodiversity values which are incorporated largely into 42 reserves across the municipality.
-Within the 42 Council managed reserves, approximately 17% of the area is remnant vegetation, a further 41% consists of revegetation that is representative (in part) of its pre-European condition and the remainder is open space.
-The bushland and reserves accounts for less than 3.2% of total land area in Monash.
+The City of Monash manages over 260 hectares of bushland for its core biodiversity values which are incorporated largely into 42 bushland reserves across the municipality.
+Within these Council managed bushland reserves, approximately 17% of the area is remnant vegetation, a further 41% consists of revegetation, that is representative (in part) of its pre-European condition and the remainder is general revegetation, pathways and open space.
+The bushland reserves accounts for less than 3.2% of total land area in the municipality of Monash.